-Plants of the World Online lists 44 accepted species in the Ambrosia genus (as of 3-29-21 when I last updated this page).
-It is a member of the plant family Asteraceae with 1,679 genera.
-Those numbers could change as updates are made.
+As of 11-19-22 when this page was last updated, Plants of the World Online lists 45 species in the Ambrosia genus.
+It is a member of the plant family Asteraceae with 1,689 genera.
+Those numbers could change as updates are made on POWO.

 The distribution map above for Ambrosia artemisiifolia is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USD Plants Database for North America is similar and also includes South Dakota.